Election win for Thai PM Anutin’s Bhumjaithai Party could boost market: analysts

 Investors should enter “lagging sectors” such as healthcare, tourism, consumer finance and industrial estates instead, he said.

-“The implementation of economic stimulus measures may occur in (the second quarter) of 2026 at the earliest, and the impact of such stimulus measures would become visible only in July and August,” they added.
+“The implementation of economic stimulus measures may occur in (the second quarter) of 2026 at the earliest, and the impact of such stimulus measures would become visible only in July and August,” the UOBKH analysts noted.

-They believe that for the early part of this year, external and defensive plays are likely to outperform tactically underweight domestic-oriented sectors – which lack short-term catalysts and are “unlikely to recover in the near term”.

-“Defensive and high-dividend stocks remain effective hedges (against the) domestic economy’s weakness” in the first half of 2026, they said.
+For the early part of this year, external and defensive plays are likely to outperform domestic-oriented sectors, they said, adding that defensive and high-dividend stocks “remain effective hedges (against the) domestic economy’s weakness” in the first half of 2026.

 Decoding Asia newsletter: your guide to navigating Asia in a new global order.
 Sign up here to get Decoding Asia newsletter.
 Delivered to your inbox.
 Free.